Improvised explosive device: Iraq

 In the 2003–2011 Iraq War, IEDs have been used extensively against Coalition forces and by the end of 2007 they have been responsible for at least 64% of Coalition deaths in Iraq.

 Since the detonation of the first IED in Iraq in 2003, more than 81,000 IED attacks have occurred in the country, killing and wounding 21,200 Americans.

 Beginning in July 2003, the Iraqi insurgency used IEDs to target invading coalition vehicles.
 According to The Washington Post, 64% of U.S. deaths in Iraq occurred due to IEDs.
 A French study showed that in Iraq, from March 2003 to November 2006, on a global 3,070 deaths in the US-led invading coalition soldiers, 1,257 were caused by IEDs, i.e. 41%.
 That is to say more than in the "normal fights" (1027 dead, 34%).
 Insurgents now use the bombs to target not only invading coalition vehicles but Iraqi police as well.

 Common locations for placing these bombs on the ground include animal carcasses, soft drink cans, and boxes.
 Typically, they explode underneath or to the side of the vehicle to cause the maximum amount of damage.
 However, as vehicle armour was improved on military vehicles, insurgents began placing IEDs in elevated positions such as on road signs, utility poles, or trees, to hit less protected areas.

 IEDs in Iraq may be made with artillery or mortar shells or with varying amounts of bulk or homemade explosives.
 Early during the Iraq war, the bulk explosives were often obtained from stored munitions bunkers to include stripping landmines of their explosives.

 Despite the increased armor, IEDs are killing military personnel and civilians with greater frequency.
 May 2007 was the deadliest month for IED attacks thus far, with a reported 89 of the 129 invading coalition casualties coming from an IED attack.
 According to the Pentagon, 250,000 tons (out of 650,000 tons total) of Iraqi heavy ordnance were looted, providing a large supply of ammunition for the insurgents.

 In October 2005, the UK government charged that Iran was supplying insurgents with the technological know-how to make shaped charge IEDs.
 Both Iranian and Iraqi government officials denied the allegations.

 During the Iraqi Civil War (2014–2017), ISIL has made extensive use of suicide VBIEDs, often driven by children, elderly and disabled.

+On August 27, 2023, Israeli security forces successfully foiled an attempt to smuggle Iranian-made explosives into Israel from Jordan.
+The thwarted smuggling operation in the Jordan Valley aimed to supply terror groups in the West Bank with explosives.
+Counter-smuggling efforts along the border have led to increased seizures of weapons and explosive devices.